 I like big goals and I cannot lie!
 And if you do too, these motivational podcasts for women, by women, are going to give you the kick in the leggings you need to go after them.

 Blog posts are great for motivation (she says as a blog writer).
 Books are great for motivation, give me all the books!
 But there’s something really cool about a great podcast.
 Especially for busy women like us!
 We are on the go, go, go and our free time is often combined with time when we’re on the move.

-    So enjoy a rundown of my favorite motivational podcasts for women.
-Men can totally dig these too, but you’re going to get a lot of female energy up in here.
+With that in mind, enjoy a rundown of my favorite motivational podcasts for women.
+Men can totally dig these too, but you’re going to get a lot of female energy up in here!

 Goal Digger Podcast